vbbonchev/hypnoticSquares/README.md

 </figure>
 ```
 #### Typeref
 This is a special type of reference.
 It can resolve to different files, depending on the type of documentation we are building.
-The parameters are title/reference_if_native/reference_if_unity in that order.
+The parameters are `title`, `reference if native`, `reference if unity` in that order.

 Example usage:
 ```
 Go {{< typeref "here" "Somepage_Native.md" "Someotherpage_Unity.md">}}.